ttu/dotnet-fake-json-server/README.md

 #### Return codes

-Asynchoronous operations follow [REST CookBook guide](http://restcookbook.com/Resources/asynchroneous-operations/).
+Asynchoronous operations follow the [REST CookBook guide](http://restcookbook.com/Resources/asynchroneous-operations/).
 Updates will return `202` with location header to queue item.
 Queue will return `200` while operation is processing and `303` when job is ready with location header to changed or new item.

 Method return codes are specified in [REST API Tutorial](http://www.restapitutorial.com/lessons/httpmethods.html).